Kra–Dai-speaking peoples: Full genome analysis

 Hlai people are considered to be one of the most isolated Kra-Dai groups, with minimal foreign admixture.
 They could be modeled as having Austronesian-related ancestry and to a lesser extent, Austroasiatic-related and Northeast Asian-related ancestries.
 In particular, they cluster with Austronesians that harbor more divergent ancestry, such as the Ami, Atayal, and Kankanaey.
-Compared to other Kra-Dai groups, the Hlai have less genetic input from ancient Guangxi populations and Han Chineseand tenuously have no Denisovan introgression.
+Compared to other Kra-Dai groups, the Hlai have less genetic input from ancient Guangxi populations and Han Chinese and tenuously have no Denisovan introgression.
 These findings suggest that Hlai and Ami/Atayal form a 'clean clade'.
 However, there is evidence of substantial Han Chinese admixture in some Hlai.
 In addition, the Kinh Vietnamese diverged from Hlai much earlier than the Dai diverged from Hlai.
 Other studies suggest that Longli Bouyei and Qiandongnan Dong are equally as good as Hlai in representing the ancestral Kra-Dai population.
 This is evident by how they cluster with Iron Age Taiwanese populations like Gongguan and Hanben, along with Neolithic to Bronze Age Fujianese populations like Xitoucun and Tanshishan.
 They also cluster with Kinh Vietnamese.

 Kra-Dai groups like the Gelaos (from Daozhen, Guiyang, Longlin or Zunyi), Dong (from Hunan, Guizhou, Qiandongnan), Longli Bouyei and Guangxi Zhuang share more alleles with Ancient Northern East Asian-related groups, who are closely related to Neolithic millet farmers from the Yellow River basin.
 Meanwhile, groups like Dai, Hlai and other Kra-Dai groups in Southeast Asia share more alleles with Ancient Southern East Asian-related groups.
 However, Longli Bouyei and Qiandongnan Dong have slightly more Ancient Southern East Asian-related ancestry.
 Overall, a genetic cline exists for Kra-Dai groups, with Taiwan Hanben-related ancestry increasing in southern Kra-Dai groups.